adammaj1/parameter_external_angle/README.md

 # What is external angle ?

+External angle is:
+* [The external angle is a real number ](https://mrob.com/pub/muency/externalangle.html) - description by Robert P Munafo
+* it is the angle of external ray
+* it is the angle of point from the exterior of mandelbrot set, but it is not arg(c) but angle

 [external angle](boettcher.md#computing-argument-and-radius-separtely)
 * [external ray in wikipedia](https://en.wikipedia.org/wiki/External_ray)
 * [Boettcher function](boettcher.md)

+## Names
+* external argument

+## Units and ..
+* when measured in [turns](https://en.wikipedia.org/wiki/Turn_(geometry)) it is a real number between 0.0 and 1.0
+* when measured in radians it is a real number between 0.0 and $`2\Pi`$

 # How to compute external angle?